-Lighting companies are increasingly offering sophisticated systems that control outputs across large urban spaces.
-Lemma Shehadi asks if it could transform the way that we experience cities?
+Lighting companies are offering sophisticated systems that control outputs across large urban spaces.
+Could it transform the way we experience cities?

 Growing urban centres consume two-thirds of the world’s energy.
 ‘And a fair share of that is consumed by lighting,’ says Pierre-Yves Panis, head of design at Signify, the company formerly known as Philips Lighting.